hypervel/hypervel.org/docs/docs/validation.md

 ### Performing Additional Validation

 Sometimes you need to perform additional validation after your initial validation is complete.
 You can accomplish this using the validator's `after` method.
 The `after` method accepts a closure or an array of callables which will be invoked after validation is complete.
-The given callables will receive an `Hyperf\Validation\Validator` instance, allowing you to raise additional error messages if necessary:
+The given callables will receive an `Hypervel\Validation\Validator` instance, allowing you to raise additional error messages if necessary:

 ```php
 use Hypervel\Support\Facades\Validator;